EJMason/book-node-api/docs/bookTrue.md

-# User: Create new user
+# Mark Users's Book Read

-Marks a book in a users collection as true
+Marks a book in a users collection as read

 **URL** : `/api/v1/books/read`